MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

 2. Data preparation
 ^^^^^^^^^^^^^^^^^^^

-The boxmanager now has basic support for tomograms but it's still under heavy development.
+The boxmanager now has basic support for tomograms, but it's still under heavy development.
+We will improve the user experience as quick as possible.

 Start it with: